Euthanasia and Assisted Suicide

 Everyone – whether a person with a life-threatening illness or a chronic condition – has the right to pain relief.
 With modern advances in pain control, no patient should ever be in excruciating pain.
 Unfortunately, many doctors have never had a course in pain management so they’re unaware of what to do.

 If a patient who is under a doctor’s care is in excruciating pain, there’s definitely a need to find a different doctor.
 But that doctor should be one who will control the pain, not one who will prescribe or administer lethal drugs.

 There are board certified specialists in pain management who can not only help alleviate physical pain but who are also skilled in providing necessary support to deal with emotional suffering and depression that often accompany physical pain.

 15. Isn’t opposition to euthanasia and assisted suicide just an attempt to impose religious beliefs on others?

-No. Right-to-die leaders have attempted for a long time to make it seem that anyone against euthanasia or assisted suicide is trying to impose his or her religion on others.
+No. Euthanasia and assisted suicide activists have attempted for a long time to make it seem that anyone opposed to their agenda is trying to impose his or her religion on others.
 But that’s not the case.

 People on both sides of the euthanasia and assisted suicide controversies claim membership in religious denominations.
 There are also individuals on both sides who claim no religious affiliation at all.
 But it’s even more important to realize that these are not religious issues, nor should this be a religious debate.